 Emily is passionate about improving the rights of working people, the importance of trade unions and being the best role model she can be for her two wonderful daughters.

 Jamie and his wife have two sons.
-He is a keen supporter of Leeds Rhinos RL and Leeds United FC.
+He is a regular at Elland Road, having followed the ups and downs of Leeds United FC since he was a boy.
 He used to be a half decent squash player, but his love of good food, wine, and Tetley’s bitter, has ended any dream of playing competitively.